 It’s easy to rent a car at Harstad through Avis, Sixt or Hertz and then drive up to the islands.
 There are also public buses that do the same journey.

 You also have the option of flying to Bodø from and then getting a ferry from Bodø to Lofoten to Svolvӕr and Moskenes.
 While this option is not too difficult, you’re restricted to the ferry times and the ferry also books out in high season.

 Hire a Car

 Unless you’re planning to base yourself in one of the larger destinations like Svolvӕr and book tours and excursions from there, the easiest way to get around the Lofoten Islands is by car.

-Local and international car hire companies rent cars from various hubs in Lofoten, including Avis, Sixt, Hertz and Budget from Harstad / Evenes Airport, Sixt and Europcar from Svolvӕr and Hertz, Sixt and Europcar from Leknes.
+Local and international car hire companies rent cars from various hubs in Lofoten, including Avis, Sixt, and Hertz from Harstad / Evenes Airport, Sixt and Europcar from Svolvӕr and Hertz, Sixt and Europcar from Leknes.

 Whoever you rent from, ensure that you take out fully-comprehensive insurance, particularly if you’re travelling in Lofoten’s winter months.
 It’s not unheard of for car doors to blow off on gusty days or other accidents to occur in the slippery conditions.

 Public transport in the Lofoten Islands is restricted to buses and boats – that said, there are actually enough options to make it feasible (if not necessarily that easy) to get around the islands using public transport alone.